bcakmakoglu/vue-flow/docs/src/guide/index.md

 Additional components such as Background, Minimap, and Controls further enrich the interface, transforming your creations into engaging platforms.

-Explore the [examples](/examples/) if you're eager to jump right in and get your hands on some code!
+Explore the [examples](/examples/) or checkout the [CodeSandbox template](https://codesandbox.io/p/sandbox/vue-flow-basic-gfgro4) if you're eager to jump right in and get your hands on some code!

 ## <span class="flex gap-2 items-center"><Flash class="text-yellow-500" /> Key Features</span>